healthyregions/mapping-projects/README.md

-# healthyregions.github.io
+# Mapping projects -- Web map hosting for HEROP Lab

-Web map repository for various projects from the Healthy Regions &amp; Policies Lab.
+This is a central repository for using Github Pages to publish various projects from the Healthy Regions &amp; Policies Lab.

-Individual projects are stored in subdirectories and published to `maps.healthyregions.org/project-name`.
+Individual projects are stored in subdirectories and published to `maps.healthyregions.org/<subdirectory>`.
+Such directories can contain content native to this repo, or can be submodules that link directly to other repositories.

-Subdirectories can contain content native to this repo, or can be submodules that link directly to other repositories.
+For example, the `/sdoh` directory holds a single `index.html` file that redirects to a third-party location for a published map project (Carto).
+On the other hand, the `/mtas` directory is a submodule that points to [makosak/methadone-access-2023](https://github.com/makosak/methadone-access-2023), thereby effectively "re-publishing" that repostory to [maps.healthyregions.org/mtas](https://maps.healthyregions.org/mtas).

 ![structure](./structure.png)